google maps |

 PLEASE NOTE: STANHOPE FORD WAS SUBJECT TO A PROHIBITION OF DRIVING ORDER FROM 1ST OCTOBER TO MARCH 31ST EACH YEAR.
 PRESS RELEASE HERE:

-Although barriers have been erected to prevent motorists from straying into the ford during adverse conditions (Image 4 Sent in by John Brown), the local council now want to close the ford permanently.
-Join the campaign against here:
+NOTE: Although barriers have been erected to prevent motorists from straying into the ford during adverse conditions (Image 4 Sent in by John Brown), the local council has now closed the ford permanently.

 NY687198 (5*) Off-Roaders Only!